How to do the Mestia to Ushguli Trek in 3 days

 Most guesthouses let you leave your luggage there for a couple of days.
 Take only a small backpack – you’ll be hiking a lot.

-Hiking from Mestia to Ushguli usually takes 4 days but is doable in 2 or 3.
+Hiking from Mestia to Ushguli usually takes 4 days but is doable in 2 or 3 for those fit enough and willing to walk a bit more every day.

 DAY 1: Mestia to Adishi